NXT UK TakeOver: Cardiff: Storylines

-The card included six matches that resulted from scripted storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT UK brand, while storylines were produced on their weekly television programme, NXT UK.
+The card included six matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers on the NXT UK brand, while storylines were produced on WWE's weekly television programme, NXT UK.

 On the 19 June episode of NXT UK, Kay Lee Ray won a battle royal for an opportunity to face Toni Storm for the NXT UK Women's Championship at a time of her choosing by last eliminating Xia Brookside.
 On the 17 July episode of NXT UK, Ray interrupted Storm and announced that their title match would take place at TakeOver: Cardiff.

-On the 3 July episode of NXT UK during Moustache Mountain's NXT UK Tag Team Championship match, Imperium interfered and attacked and injured Tyler Bate.
+On the 3 July episode of NXT UK during Moustache Mountain's (Trent Seven and Tyler Bate) NXT UK Tag Team Championship match, Imperium interfered and attacked and injured Tyler Bate.
 On the 31 July episode, Bate returned and attacked Imperium and a WWE United Kingdom Championship match between Walter and Tyler Bate was made for TakeOver: Cardiff.

-On the 7 August episode of NXT UK, Gallus and Mark Andrews & Flash Morgan Webster wanted to face Grizzled Young Veterans for the NXT UK Tag Team Championship.
-Later in that episode, Mark Andrews and Flash Morgan had to prove themselves in order to make the match a triple-threat tag team match at TakeOver: Cardiff.
-Webster defeated Gallus' Mark Coffey on the 14 August episode, and Andrews defeated James Drake on the 21 August episode, making it a triple-threat tag team match at TakeOver: Cardiff.
+On the 7 August episode of NXT UK, Gallus and Mark Andrews & Flash Morgan Webster wanted to face Grizzled Young Veterans (James Drake and Zack Gibson) for the NXT UK Tag Team Championship.
+Later in that episode, Mark Andrews and Flash Morgan had to prove themselves in order to make the match a triple threat tag team match at TakeOver: Cardiff.
+Webster defeated Gallus' Mark Coffey on the 14 August episode, and Andrews defeated James Drake on the 21 August episode, making it a triple threat tag team match at TakeOver: Cardiff.

 Event

 Preliminary matches

 The event opened with Noam Dar facing Travis Banks.
 Dar performed a Nova Roller on Banks to win the match.

 Next, Cesaro faced Ilja Dragunov.
 Cesaro performed a Pop Up European Uppercut and a Neutralizer on Dragunov to win the match.

 After that, The Grizzled Young Veterans (Zack Gibson and James Drake) defended the NXT UK Tag Team Championship against Gallus (Mark Coffey and Wolfgang) and Mark Andrews and Flash Morgan Webster.
-Andrews performed a Shooting Star Press on Gibson and Webster pinned Gibson to win the title.
+Andrews performed a Shooting Star Press on Gibson and Webster pinned Gibson to win the titles.

 Later, Joe Coffey faced Dave Mastiff in a Last Man Standing match.
 In the end, Coffey and Mastiff fell off a production crate through a table.
 Mastiff could not stand by a ten count, meaning Coffey won.

 In the penultimate match, Toni Storm defended the NXT UK Women's Championship against Kay Lee Ray.
 Ray performed a Rope-Hung Gory Bomb and a second Gory Bomb on Storm to win the title.